 If you think you may have been wrongfully terminated, it’s critical that you know your rights.
 Our experienced wrongful termination attorneys are here for free consultations and can talk you through your situation.
 Few things in life are more stressful than losing your job and livelihood.
 We are passionate about helping people who have been wrongfully terminated.

-If you may have been wrongfully terminated, do not hesitate to contact us today through our website or give us a call at (213) 465-4802 to schedule a free consultation.
+If you believe your employer wrongfully terminated, do not hesitate to contact us today through our website or give us a call at 213-465-4802 to schedule a free consultation.